commerceblock/asset-mapping/issuance.md

 # asset-man: Token issuance protocol

-This document describes the proceedue for issuing a new mapped token on a controller-permissioned Ocean blockchain.
+This document describes the procedure for issuing a new mapped token on a controller-permissioned Ocean blockchain.
 It is assumed that the full initialisation process has been completed, as described in [initialisation.md](initialisation.md) and there are three controllers.
 Each controller has generated a secure and backed-up private key (stored on isolated hardware), and also has access to a workstation/PC that:

 1. Has a full internet connection
 2. Has both Python3 and the `amap` library (and dependencies) installed